 Amelia River Cruises is the largest local tour operator.
 Their vessels were temporarily relocated to a southern area of the marina after Matthew, but have since been moved back to their usual departure dock adjacent to Brett’s near the foot of Centre Street.

 The marina has also been a port of call of American Cruise Lines, a stop on their “Historic South and Golden Isles Cruise” along America’s southeast coastline.

 Sunset Gathering Place

-The downtown marina area is also a favorite gathering place of sunset watchers (as pictured above along the floating docks).
+The downtown marina area is also a favorite gathering place of sunset watchers (as pictured above along the outer dock).
 People wander around the waterfront and admire boats as evening approaches.
 Anticipation hangs in the air as folks linger, waiting to see what unfolds.
-Often it’s a beautiful display of color as the sun sinks to the west over the river.
-Walking the dock, pictured below, has not been an option this past year.
+Walking the outer attenuator, pictured below, has not been an option this past year.

 More Marina News

-Just eleven months after the October 2016 hurricane (Matthew), another came through, Irma.
+Just eleven months after the October 2016 hurricane (Matthew), another came by, Irma.
 Luckily, this second hurricane had less impact to Fernandina’s downtown marina/waterfront.

 St. Marys, Georgia

 Unfortunately, this was not the case just north of here in St. Marys, Georgia.
-This nearby riverfront city was devastated, docks destroyed, and dozens of boats sunk at the marina.
+This nearby riverfront city was devastated by Hurricane Irma, docks destroyed, and dozens of boats sunk at the marina.
 This Georgia city is the only departure place of Cumberland Island National Seashore ferry transportation.

 Cumberland Island, GA